allmaps/allmaps/packages/analyze/README.md

 # @allmaps/analyze

-This packages serves to analyze the *geometric* qualities of maps.
+This packages serves to analyze the *geometric* qualities of georeferenced maps.

+Examples:

+*   Check if there are enough GCPs and they are linearly independent
+*   Check if the mask doesn't self-intersect
+*   Check if the map is not to strongly warped

 ## How it works

 This packages analyzes maps and returns information, warning and error items:

-- **Info** are notable but not problematic informations on a warping.
+*   **Info** are notable but not problematic informations on a warping.
-- **Warnings** are possibly problematic findings, but don't invalidate the map.
+*   **Warnings** are possibly problematic findings, but don't invalidate the map.
-- **Errors** are problematic findings that invalidate the map.
+*   **Errors** are problematic findings that invalidate the map.

 Analysis items like info, warnings and errors are objects with a unique code, a message and possible additional descriptive attributes.
 All supported analysis items are listed below.